 Risk & Protective Factors for Discontinuity in Public Adoption and Guardianship

-The National Quality Improvement Center for Adoption & Guardianship Support and Preservation (QIC-AG) is a national project designed to promote permanence when reunification is no longer a goal, and to improve adoption and guardianship stability, preservation, and support.
-The QIC-AG is working with eight states over 5 years to implement and test interventions to achieve long-term stable permanence in adoptive and guardianship homes.
+QIC-AG is a national project designed to promote permanence when reunification is no longer a goal.
+The project also aims to improve adoption and guardianship stability, preservation, and support.
+In pursuit of this goal, the QIC-AG is working with eight states over five years to implement and test interventions to achieve long-term stable permanence in adoptive and guardianship homes.

-In addition to the literature review, they are releasing a more comprehensive list of citations that are relevant to the QIC-AG target populations, Literature Related to Adoption and Guardianship, Permanence, and Well-Being.
-Both products are also available on their website: http://qic-ag.org/litreview/
+In addition to the literature review, TXICFW researchers released a more comprehensive list of citations relevant to the QIC-AG target populations.
+Both products are also available on the QIC-AG website.